Basic guitar chords are open chords like C major, D major and F major.

 Moving between the C major and F major chord is one of the first chord switches you may learn since the 1st finger is in the same position for both chords.

-It's also important to note that it's not essential to play the barre in the F major open chord.
+It's also important to note that it's not essential to play F major as a barre chord.

 A major